doctea/Microlidian/README.md

   - options to enable/disable all this
 - Integrate CV inputs
   - ~~basic cv input parameter~~
-  - for controlling parameters
+  - ~~for controlling parameters~~
-  - low-memory version of the mapping tool, since providing options for all options of 20 tracks uses 100K+ and takes us over the available RAM!
+  - ~~low-memory version of the mapping tool, since providing options for all options of 20 tracks uses 100K+ and takes us over the available RAM!~~
-    - worked around for now by not allowing the sources for a slot to be changed
   - ~~maybe for clock too?~~
   - implement CV input 'reset'
-  - Setting a per-parameter range for modulation
+  - ~~Setting a per-parameter range for modulation~~
   - Port Pitch CV->MIDI and chord quantisation stuff from usb_midi_clocker
 - MIDI inputs for controlling parameters
   - Configurable MIDI inputs for control surfaces from host USB